 - An IDE for development (middle)

 - A preview screen (right).
 This lets you preview a web application hosted at port 3000.
 You can turn this off if you don’t need it using the Enable UI preview panel toggle.

 - A filesystem (left).
-Here, you can add any files and code that the candidate might need to get started.
+Here, you can add, upload or drag-and-drop any files and code that the candidate might need to get started.
 Note that using the command line, it’s possible to clone from a GitHub repository if you would like to quickly port a question from GitHub.

 - A terminal (bottom).
 You can use the terminal just like you would on your local machine.
 It supports multiple terminal windows, which allows candidates to run processes in parallel.

-6. [Optional] You may want to include a script for setting up the environment.
+7. [Optional] You may want to include a script for setting up the environment.
 As previously mentioned, the environment will include default libraries and frameworks for the language.
-If you need to set up the environment in a more specific way, we recommend that you provide a script (e.g. “setup.sh”) that the candidate can run when they start the task.
+You can add your scripts to "setup.sh" within the .CodeSignal folder.
+The files will automatically run when the candidate starts the question or the interview is launched.